 Junior Project Manager, HSBC Bank PLC

-I chose Imperial College Business School, based on the world rankings, and plus I wanted my postgraduate year to be in London.
+I chose Imperial College Business School for its high world rankings, and I wanted my postgraduate year to be in London.

 What advice would you give to a prospective student considering studying MSc Management programme as you?

-I would advise a prospective student to ensure they meet all the requirements to get on the course, both with reference qualifications and other extra-curricular, as the programme is a very rigorous one consisting of over 10 varying modules.
+I would advise a prospective student to ensure they meet all the requirements to get on the programme, both with reference qualifications and other extra-curricular, as the programme is very rigorous, consisting of over 10 varying modules.

 What is your fondest memory from your time at the Business School?